Skip to Content

 L’Atelier

 We had the Havana Club Gap Year wrap party here.
 I was a bit gutted it wasn’t a sit down meal as I’d heard this was one of the best restaurants in Havana.
-It was just a buffet, which unfortunately I can only remember as average.
+As it was a buffet I can’t give you in a depth review to back up their excellent reputation but it’s definitely got a name for itself as one of the best.

 Temple

-Best brownie ever.
+Best.
+Brownie.
+Ever!
 I was chatting so much it was only on about mouthful three that I realised how delicious it was.
 My mouth is watering at the memory.
-Fish was average, but it was nice to eat by the water at one of the most legendary restaurants in Havana.
+Fish freshly caught from the coast and it was nice to eat by the water at one of the most legendary restaurants in Havana.

 Torre de Havana